-They aren’t small companies anymore, nor are they cheap by any rational assessment (though truly, not many companies that have any kind of growth are cheap right now) — Mastercard is now a $328 billion company, still the little brother to Visa’s $463 billion, and even upstart PayPal is at $136 billion as they get close to the five-year anniversary of their split with eBay.
-Only Square could really even be called a “midcap,” with a market cap of about $30 billion.
+They aren’t small companies anymore, nor are they cheap by any rational assessment (though truly, not many companies that have any kind of growth are cheap right now, even after a 30% drop in the market) — Mastercard is still a $260 billion company after the March collapse, and that still makes them the “little brother” to Visa’s $370 billion (both are down by close to 20% from the February peak), and even upstart PayPal is at $116 billion as they get close to the five-year anniversary of their split with eBay.
+Only Square could really even be called a “midcap,” with a market cap of about $25 billion.

-Here’s what those four stocks have done in the 4+ years since Square went public (which wasn’t long after PayPal separated from eBay):
+Here’s an updated chart, including the peak and swoon over the past couple months now, of what those four stocks have done in the 4+ years since Square went public (which wasn’t long after PayPal separated from eBay):

 And in case you’re curious, that’s generally a little better than the performance we saw from the FAANG stocks over that same time period, on average…

 MA and V are each roughly 1% of the S&P 500, which means they’re among the dozen or so largest companies in the world… so the only ones that are really substantially larger are, in fact, the FAANG stocks (OK, fine, and JP Morgan and Berkshire Hathaway and Microsoft and one or two others).